What is pulmonary atresia?

 - Electrocardiogram (ECG).
 This test records the electrical activity of the heart.
 It shows abnormal rhythms and heart muscle stress.

 - Echocardiogram (echo).
 Echo uses sound waves to record a moving picture of the heart and heart valves.
-This test is the best one to diagnose PA.
+This test is the best test to diagnose PA.

 - Cardiac catheterization (heart cath).
 The baby gets medicine to sedate him or her.
 Then a thin, flexible tube (catheter) is put into a blood vessel in the groin and guided to the heart.
 A heart cath gives very detailed information about the heart.
 This includes blood pressure and oxygen measurements in the chambers of the heart, as well as the pulmonary artery and aorta.
 Contrast dye is also injected to better see the structures in the heart.